Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 After downloading this source in a zip (e.g. unzipping to directory e.g. "REDACT") or cloning by git, enter the directory in (Anaconda/Miniconda) CMD/Powershell, go to the unzipped directory.

-Enter the following commands (the first one could take 15-20 minutes.)
-The third (pytorch) line takes also a long time.
+Enter the following commands (the first one could take 15-20 minutes).
+The first one will exit with a `CondaEnvException: Pip failed` error, that's why we need the third line.
+The fifth (pytorch) line will also takes several minutes.

 ```
 conda env create -f environment.yml